How to Do a Website Audit Mindfully

-The frequency of this kind of site analysis depends on several factors:
+The frequency of this technical SEO audit depends on several factors:

 - How well it performs

-If you check your website traffic and notice that it has decreased significantly (or that it doesn’t increase, no matter what you do), it’s high time to check the technical component of your site.
+If you check your website traffic and notice that it has decreased significantly (or that it doesn’t increase, no matter what you do), it’s high time to run a comprehensive audit of the technical component of your website.
 This also holds true if the percentage of your conversions has dropped (or visitors don’t convert at all).
 Maybe your clients can’t see your pages because they aren’t indexed, or they can’t land on them due to broken links.
 There could be numerous reasons for this, and a technical audit allows you to identify and fix them.

 Sites with thousands of pages can often have errors like duplicate content, misconfigured redirects, unclear structure, and confusing navigation.
-Voluminous sites with loads of content should be audited more often because the errors above can lead to deteriorated UX and, ultimately, lower rankings.
+Voluminous sites with loads of content should be audited more often because the errors above can lead to deteriorated UX and, ultimately, lower rankings in search engines.

-By “updates,” we mean any changes to your site, from design and address changes to the appearance of new pages and content.
-You should ideally check the site after each update.
+By “updates,” we mean any changes to your site, from design and address changes to the appearance of new content and pages.
+You should ideally check websites after each update.

 How to do a website audit

-Manually conducting technical audits is a lengthy and resource-intensive process.
-It’s easier to use specialized site scanners, such as Website Audit from SE Ranking, in conjunction with Google Search Console.
+Manually conducting comprehensive website audits is a lengthy and resource-intensive process.
+It’s easier to use specialized site scanners, such as Website Audit from SE Ranking, in conjunction with Google Search Console and Google Analytics.

-Website Audit provides the most comprehensive and accurate check because it scans the entire site, identifies dozens of technical errors, and provides recommendations on how to fix them.
-Moreover, you can manage and customize your audit using flexible settings.
+This site audit tool provides the most comprehensive and accurate check because it scans the entire site, identifies dozens of technical errors, and provides recommendations on how to fix them.
+Moreover, you can manage and customize your technical SEO audit using flexible settings.

-How to set up an automated audit in SE Ranking
+Steps to setting up an automated audit in SE Ranking

-SE Ranking’s Website Audit has a variety of settings to make technical audits convenient and effective.
+SE Ranking’s website SEO auditing tools has a variety of settings to make the technical website audit process convenient and effective.
 Below, we’ve laid out everything you need to know about setting up an automated audit with the settings that work best for you.